spicysomtam/rancher-k3s-aws-tf/README.md

 A prequisite for deploying via Jenkins is for the terraform binary to be installed in the Jenkins server.

 This is a fairly simple deploy; trying to keep things simple.
 You could adapt it to use different Jenkins agents or even use the terraform Jenkins plugin.
-Feel free to adapt to your needs via a github fork, etc. If you want to be really cool, deploy jenkins as a k8s service and then use k8s cloud agents!
+Feel free to adapt to your needs via a github fork, etc.

+If you want to be really cool, deploy jenkins as a k8s deployment and then use k8s cloud agents!